Guide to student loan interest rates

 Fixed interest rates

-As the term suggests, fixed interest rates remain the same for the life of your loan, which means your monthly payment will also stay the same.
+As the term suggests, fixed interest rates remain the same for the life of your loan, which means that your monthly payment will also stay the same.
 Fixed interest rates provide more certainty, which is worthwhile if you’re not much of a risk-taker.

 Variable interest rate

 With variable interest rates, your interest rate can change over time as the current student loan interest rates on the market go up and down.
 In general, variable interest rates start out lower than fixed interest rates, making them more attractive.
-But they could be more expensive in the long run, especially if you have a long repayment term.
+But they could become more expensive in the long run, especially if you have a long repayment term.